f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 |lab1-010|

-8. Select the type of client that will access this endpoint (such as web only).
+8. Select the type of client that will access this endpoint (Web Client, Mobile Client, or Web and Mobile Client).

 |lab1-011|